elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_channels_and_elm_ports.md

-# Phoenix Channel Setup
+# Phoenix Channels and Elm Ports

-**Warning!** *The content in this chapter is still in the process of being rewritten.
-This version of the book was released to allow users to work through updated content using the latest versions of Phoenix and Elm, but please consider the information in this chapter experimental and subject to change!*

 We have our game platform up and running, where users can sign in and play a simple Elm game that tracks a score.
+Now, we'll be working at the intersection of Elixir, Elm, and JavaScript to sync the data between the front-end and back-end.

-Now, let's work towards syncing the Elm front-end of our application with the Phoenix back-end.
-We'll learn about Phoenix channels with the goal of being able to communicate the score from games back to a player's account in real-time.
+We'll learn about Phoenix channels with the goal of being able to communicate the score from our game to other players using WebSockets as well as saving the scores to the database.
+We'll also get an introduction to using Elm ports, which allow us to communicate between Elm and JavaScript while retaining the typesafe benefits of working with Elm.

-Since this chapter is fairly tedious in terms of learning about channels and configuring both the back-end and the front-end, here's a brief outline of how we'll approach the topics:

-- Introduction to Phoenix channels and WebSockets
-- Creating our first Phoenix channel on the back-end
-- Setting up the Phoenix channel for joining and handling messages
-- Configuring the Elm front-end to work with channels
-- Joining the channel and pushing data over the socket

-## Caveats
+## A Brief Warning

 Now that we're working at the intersection of Elm and Phoenix, it's good to keep in mind that things are still rapidly changing in the community.
 There's